Rejmes Ladies Open

-The Rejmes Ladies Open was a women's professional golf tournament on the Swedish Golf Tour, played between 2002 and 2012.
-It was always held near Norrköping, Sweden.
+The Rejmes Ladies Open was a women's professional golf tournament on the Swedish Golf Tour, played between 2000 and 2012 near Norrköping.
+It was always held in Östergötland County, Sweden.

+History

 Tournament sponsor was initially Tage Rejmes Bil, a local Volvo dealer.
 Lotta Wahlin from nearby Linköping won the tournament two successive years.

 In 2008, as part of the tour's major overhaul in conjunction with the introduction of the SAS Masters Tour, the tournament doubled its purse and was renamed the VW Söderbergs Ladies Masters, after the new sponsor Söderbergs, a local Volkswagen dealer.

 Notably, future LPGA Tour players Anna Nordqvist, Daniela Holmqvist and Camilla Lennarth all secured victories in the tournament as amateurs.